 We’ll Call You

-Why should I avoid alcohol during my recovery time?
+Why should I avoid alcohol while taking antibiotics?

 Azithromycin and Alcohol, Alcoholism Treatment Informative Video